shivrya/student-repo-webdev/hw4/code-review.md

 ### Issue #3: Code Refactoring : Removing Unused CSS Class

-Issue : There is one class in CSS called navbar-toggle-close-button which is not utilized anywhere in the HTML file.
+Issue : There is one class in styles.css called navbar-toggle-close-button which is not utilized anywhere in the index.html file.

-Why it is an issue: Redundant CSS class can lead to unnecessary complexity and maintenance.
+Why it is an issue: Redundant class in styles.css can lead to unnecessary complexity and maintenance.
 Maintaining a clean and concise code is preferable.

 Solution: Removing the navbar-toggle-close-button class from styles.css file.